Recipes for Pre-training LLMs with MXFP8: Acknowledgments

 \section{Acknowledgments}

-We thank members of the ADLR/PSX team (Sweta P., Mikail K., Ben L.) for helping with the draft revisions as well as Mohammad S., Carlo D.M., Michael A., Eric C. and Bryan C. with valuable feedback and discussions.
-We also thank \verb+PM+ for guidance throughout this work.
+We thank Sweta Priyadarshi, Mikail Khona and Ben Lanir for helping with the draft revisions as well as Mohammad Shoeybi, Carlo del Mundo, Michael Andersch, Eric Chung and Bryan Catanzaro for valuable feedback and discussions.